 - Media Wiki is internationalized and localized by its awesome volunteers.

 - It is very easy to install and configure in a hosting server.

 - Extensible lightweight wiki markup is used for content displaying mechanism as it is easy to use and learn than HTML.

-- It consists of a featured text editing interface with toolbox with minor edits like correction of spellings, grammar and punctuation.
+- It consists of a featured text editing interface with a toolbox with minor edits like correction of spellings, grammar, and punctuation.

 - It consists of an extensible Web API (Application Programming Interface) that provides a direct and high-level access to the Database of Wiki Media.

-- Tracking and navigating recent changes made to the content is one of the key feature of Media Wiki
+- Tracking and navigating recent changes made to the content is one of the key features of Media Wiki

-- Media Wiki consists of groups and restriction of access making it easy to maintain.
+- Media Wiki consists of groups and restrictions of access making it easy to maintain.

-- It is highly extensibility as we can add our custom built PHP codes using its call back functions.
+- It is highly extensible as we can add our custom-built PHP codes using its call back functions.

 1. Installing LAMP Stack

 First of all, we’ll gonna install LAMP Stack in our Fedora 22 installed box.
 LAMP stack is the combination of Apache Web Server, MariaDB Database Server, and PHP.
 As the whole lamp stack is available on the official repository of fedora 22, we’ll gonna install it using our new package manage ie dnf package manager.
 To install it, we’ll need to open a new terminal and run the following command in it.

 # dnf install -y httpd mariadb-server mariadb php php-pear php-xml php-mysql php-intl php-pecl-apc php-gd php-mbstring ImageMagick-perl wget nano texlive php-xcache

 2. Starting Apache and MariaDB server

 Next, we’ll gonna start our newly installed apache webserver and MariaDB database server.
 As we’re running fedora 22 in our box, systemd is installed by default so, we’ll need to start the service using systemctl command as shown below.